DaniXmir/GlassVr/README.md

 4. in "glassvrserver" folder, click on main.exe to launch the server

-you should see a window called "Headset Window" and it should be copying one of you'r controller position and rotation
+you should see a window called "Headset Window" and it should be copying one of you'r controller position and rotation (dont panic if you can't move or resize the view window, i'll explain that in the troubleshooting section)

+now you need to change some settings in the "settings.json"

+"controller/tracker":
+ set to "controller" to track a controller set to "tracker" to track a tracker

+"index": 1
+ which controller/tracker to track

+IMPORTANT DO NOT SKIP
+"offsets":
+ "position x" and "position z" vs "global position x" and "global position z" the non globals scale with rotation, while the globals dont the screens are mirroring the left eye and not the center view, that means that you'r controllers will feel off

+        "position y": 0.0,

+        "rotation yaw": 0.0,
+        "rotation pitch": 0.0,
+        "rotation roll": 0.0
+    }
+}

 # Troubleshooting

 C:\Program Files (x86)\Steam\config\steamvr.vrsettings

  "steamvr" : {
     "activateMultipleDrivers" : true
  }